History Files

 AD 21

 Despite this, the city of Turons itself appears to continue to enjoy special statute as a free city, demonstrated by an inscription which states 'civitas turonorum liberi'.
-Perhaps this is in return for the cavalry troops that the Turones provide to the empire.
+Perhaps this is in return for the mounted troops which the Turones provide to the empire.
 In time Turons or Turonensis (modern Tours) becomes a city of the Merovingians of Orleans.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.